tushar239/MyJavaProject/src/main/java/java5/readme_java5.txt

 - Closeable interface (java.io.closeable)
     https://docs.oracle.com/javase/1.5.0/docs/api/java/io/Closeable.html
     A Closeable is a source or destination of data that can be closed.
 The close method is invoked to release resources that the object is holding (such as open files).

+    Closeable is an older interface.
+For some reason To preserve backward compatibility, language designers decided to create a separate one.
+    AutoCloseable is the latest one.
+Closeable extends AutoCloseable.

     FileInputStream fis = null;
     try
     {